cplmakerlab/cplmakerlab.github.io/_guides/how-to-use-a-zoom-h6-audio-recorder.md

 ![](/uploads/how-to-use-a-zoom-h6-audio-recorder/img-0127.jpg){: width="3024" height="4032"}

 You can play back the audio files you record on the zoom H6 device.
 You may want to do this either to check audio quality or to make sure that a recording started or stopped at the correct time.
 To do this, press the "Menu" button on the right hand side and use the scroll wheel to navigate the different folders.
-Pressing in on the scroll wheel will select a recording, to return home press the red circle.&nbsp;
+Pressing in on the scroll wheel will select and play a recording, to return home press the red circle.&nbsp;

 ## Step 6